 What is something you personally look out for when preparing to purchase a property?

 Unsophisticated speculators buy emotionally and hope for high returns.
 Smart investors buy because they can see profit by exploiting inefficiencies.
 For this reason, and above all else, when buying property I seek to understand 'the value proposition' (TVP) – both on purchase and also on expected sale or exit.

-Do you have any property horror stories?
+Do you have any property horror tatler_tatler_stories?

 Oh yes!
 You don't buy hundreds of properties without seeing things that would upset even the hardest stomach.
-From crucified cats, the chalk outlines of bodies, fluffy handcuffs, to severe cockroach infestations and, of course, enough terrible tenant stories to fill several books.
+From crucified cats, the chalk outlines of bodies, fluffy handcuffs, to severe cockroach infestations and, of course, enough terrible tenant tatler_tatler_stories to fill several books.

 A line in your profile caught my eyes.
 It says: “the biggest and most common mistake investors repeatedly make is trying to buy, rather than make, their property profits”.
 What is the best way to add value to one’s property?